Description

 During design discussions in 1934-35, the option of building 50 caliber guns was seriously considered.
 These would have given an MV 40 mps (131 fps) higher than the 45 caliber gun and a 2,600 m (2,850 yards) greater maximum range when using the same projectile and propellant loading.
 Time of flight to 20,000 m (21,870 yards) would have been 1.9 seconds shorter with the longer gun.
 In the end, it was decided that the additional weight of these longer guns was not offset by their greater power and the Japanese decided to stay with 45 caliber guns.

 Yamato is known to have fired at enemy ships on only one occasion.
 This was at the Battle off Samar in October 1944 against the U.S. Taffy 1 and Taffy 3 escort carrier groups, with rounds possibly hitting USS Gambier Bay (CVE-73).
-Musashi is known to have fired her guns in anger only once when she fired "sankaidan" (incendiary shrapnel) anti-aircraft shells during the Battle of the Sibuyan Sea in October 1944.
+Musashi is known to have fired her guns in anger only once when she used "sankaidan" (incendiary shrapnel) anti-aircraft shells during the Battle of the Sibuyan Sea in October 1944.
 One of these reportedly exploded in the barrel, disabling the gun.

 Dispersion was very small for these guns with spreads of 440 to 550 yards (400 to 500 m) at maximum range being recorded.
 American reports from the Battle of Samar also comment on the small patterns.